 The Preacher’s Wife

-Last but not least and one of my favourite Christmas films, simply because it stars the legendary Whitney Houston, The Preacher’s Wife is a lovely film about faith, love, family and remembering or knowing who is truly important to you.
+Last but not least and one of my favourite Christmas films, simply because it stars the legendary Whitney Houston, The Preacher’s Wife (available to watch on Disney+) is a lovely film about faith, love, family and remembering or knowing who is truly important to you.
 In this all-Black cast remake of The Bishop’s Wife from 1947, it centres on Reverend Henry Biggs and his wife Julia (Houston) as he tries to save his church from being sold off.
 But in the process he neglects his wife and son Jeremiah while an “angel” called Dudley (Denzel Washington) flies in to both spend the time with Julia and Jeremiah that Henry can’t and to help save the church.

 So that’s it, my suggestions for LGBTQ-themed and diversely cast Christmas films you can watch!
 Obviously most of the films focus more on the G in LGBTQ but hopefully this will change over time as we are regularly inundated with many Christmas films every year.
 And the same goes for Christmas films with more Asian, Black, Hispanic and other ethnic group cast members.
 If you’d like to add any more suggestions for myself and other readers, please leave a comment!